 Gibbs Gardens, located just north of metro Atlanta in Cherokee County, has been named one of the top 20 botanical gardens in the country.
 The beautiful, sprawling garden has received over 300 awards.

-On Friday, March 5, the gardens will open for the 2021 spring season — putting over 20 million daffodils on display over a six-week period.
+On Friday, March 4th, the gardens will open for the 2022 spring season — putting over 20 million daffodils on display over a six-week period.
 While the late daffodils are in bloom, millions of tulips will join the colorful display.

 Gibbs Gardens is famous for its seasonal color displays, with spring and fall being the most popular “colorfest” seasons.
 Now that the weather is warming, it’s the perfect time to plan a visit.

 Ticket prices and other visitor info is just below.

 Visiting Gibbs Gardens